 ADJUST FOR INDUSTRY DEMOGRAPHICS

 You may also need to adjust your numbers based on a demographic specific to your industry.
-Since we started with total US sales and total US population to get a sales/person amount, we get a number that might be skewed for your area.
+Since we started with total US sales and total US population to get a sales/person amount, you might get a number that is skewed for your area.

 If you sell books, you might want to look at the educational level in your Trade Area compared to the national average.